 - Pay any debts or taxes (including estate taxes)

 - Distribute the property as direct by the will—or by the state law if there is no will

-In the state of California, if someone has $150,000 in total assets, they will likely have to have their assets probated.
+In the state of California, if someone has approximately $150,000 or more in total assets, they will likely have to have their assets probated.

 What’s so bad about probate in California … and what should I do next?